dpla-attic/KriKri/README.md

     rake ci

-Or you can start the dummy application with:
+Or you can start the dummy (test) application with:

     rake engine_cart:generate
     bundle update
     rake jetty:start
-    cd spec/internal
-    rails s
+    rake engine_cart:server

+The generated dummy application is located in `.internal_test_app` by default.

-To update/restart dummy application, from the root KriKri directory:
+To update/restart dummy (test) application, from the root KriKri directory:

     git pull
     bundle update
     rake engine_cart:clean
     rake engine_cart:generate
-    cd spec/internal
-    rails s
+    rake engine_cart:server

 To update/restart jetty, from the root KriKri directory: